krieglro/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints absolute path of current directory
+pwd prints the absolute path of the current directory directory \nls prints a list of what is in the directory directory